Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming

-Finally, we perform an extensive numerical study where we use the considered formulations to generate MIP relaxations of \non convex MIQCQPs and boxQPs.
+Finally, we perform an extensive numerical study where we generate MIP relaxations of \non convex MIQCQPs.
 Foremost, we test the different relaxation techniques in their ability to generate tight dual bounds for the original quadratic problems.
-It will be seen that the extensions \HybS and \DNMDT have a clear advantage over their predecessors \morsireform, \zellmerreform and \NMDT.
-This effect becomes even more apparent on the dense instances.
+We will see that \HybS has a clear advantage over its predecessors \morsireform and \zellmerreform.
+This effect becomes even more apparent on dense instances.

+We present Part II of this work in a separate paper, where we study MIP relaxations that are distinctly different and are extensions of the {\emph{normalized multiparametric disaggregation technique} }(\NMDT)~\cite{castro2015-nmdt}.
+We provide further theoretical and computational analyses.
+The \NMDT uses a combination of McCormick envelopes and selective discretization of variables; it was useful in some applications to chemical engineering.
+In addition, we perform a comparison of \HybS with \NMDT-based methods and Gurobi as an MIQCQP solver.

 \textbf{Outline} We proceed as follows.
 In \Cref{sec:preliminaries}, we introduce several useful concepts and notations used throughout the work.
 In \Cref{sec:form-core}, we present core formulations used repeatedly in our linear relaxations of quadratic terms.
-In \Cref{sec:direct}, we introduce two new MIP relaxations for equations of the form $ \z = xy $.
-In \Cref{sec:theory}, we prove various properties about the strengths of the MIP relaxations focusing on volume, sharpness, and optimal choice of breakpoints.
+In \Cref{sec:direct}, we introduce the new MIP relaxation \HybS for equations of the form $ \z = xy $.
+In \Cref{sec:theory}, we prove various properties about the strengths of this MIP relaxation focusing on volume, sharpness, and optimal choice of breakpoints.
 In \Cref{sec:proof_thm3} we prove that the sawtooth relaxation is hereditarily sharp.
 In \Cref{sec:computations}, we present our computational study.